BenjaminPoilve/DandelionProject/README.md

 a graphic musical sequencer

-Ann app I made for my Interface Design course
+An app I made for my Interface Design course

 This is a terribly written, and all in Processing sequencer app.
 Basically all nodes can delay and transfert a signal to "sound nodes" that make a sound.